GoogleChrome/web.dev/src/site/content/en/blog/camera-pan-tilt-zoom/index.md

 Room-scale video conferencing solutions deploy cameras with pan, tilt, and zoom (PTZ) capabilities so that software can point the camera at meeting participants.
-Starting in Chrome&nbsp;87, the pan, tilt, and zoom features on cameras are accessible to websites using media track constraints in `MediaDevices.getUserMedia()` and `MediaStreamTrack.applyConstraints()`.
+Starting in Chrome&nbsp;87, the pan, tilt, and zoom features on cameras are available to websites using media track constraints in `MediaDevices.getUserMedia()` and `MediaStreamTrack.applyConstraints()`.

 ## Using the API {: #use }